maruel/pre-commit-go/DESIGN.md

     for tests.
       - For example, if package `./foo` is modified, `./bar` depends on `./foo` and `./tom` depends on `./bar`, all three packages will be tested.

+### Fast

+  - Between hard to implement or slow, choose fast.
+  - All checks are run concurrently.
+  - Lookup for prerequisites presence is concurrent.
+  - Checks are only run on the relevant code, not on the whole tree.
+  - Checks are increasingly involved based on mode; pre-commit vs pre-push vs continuous-integration.

 ### Simple